Crown Dependencies: The Crown in the Isle of Man

 "The Crown" is defined differently in each Crown Dependency.
 Legislation of the Isle of Man defines the "Crown in right of the Isle of Man" as being separate from the "Crown in right of the United Kingdom".
-In the Isle of Man the British monarch is Lord of Mann, a title variously held by Norse, Scottish and English kings and nobles (the English nobles in feudality to the English Crown) until it was revested into the British monarchy in 1765.
+In the Isle of Man the British monarch is styled Lord of Mann, a title variously held by Norse, Scottish and English kings and nobles (the English nobles in fealty to the English Crown) until it was revested into the British monarchy in 1765.
 The title "Lord" is today used irrespective of the gender of the person who holds it.

 The Crown in the Channel Islands

 The Channel Islands are part of the territory annexed by the Duchy of Normandy in 933 from the Duchy of Brittany.
 This territory was added to the grant of land given in settlement by the King of France in 911 to the Viking raiders who had sailed up the Seine almost to the walls of Paris.
 William the Conqueror, Duke of Normandy, claimed the title King of England in 1066, following the death of Edward the Confessor, and secured the claim through the Norman conquest of England.
 Subsequent marriages between Kings of England and French nobles meant that Kings of England had title to more French lands than the King of France.
 When the King of France asserted his feudal right of patronage, the then-King of England, King John, fearing he would be imprisoned should he attend, failed to fulfill his obligation.

-In 1204 the title and lands of the Duchy of Normandy and his other French possessions were stripped from King John of England by the King of France.
+In 1204, the title and lands of the Duchy of Normandy and his other French possessions were stripped from King John of England by the King of France.
 The Channel Islands remained in the possession of the King of England, who ruled them as Duke of Normandy until the Treaty of Paris in 1259.
 John's son, Henry III, renounced the title of Duke of Normandy by that treaty, and none of his successors ever revived it.
 The Channel Islands continued to be governed by the Kings of England as French fiefs, distinct from Normandy, until the Hundred Years' War, during which they were definitively separated from France.
 At no time did the Channel Islands form part of the Kingdom of England, and they remained legally separate, though under the same monarch, through the subsequent unions of England with Wales (1536), Scotland (1707) and Ireland (1801).

 Charles III reigns over the Channel Islands directly, and not by virtue of his role as monarch of the United Kingdom.
 No specific title is associated with his role as monarch of the Channel Islands.
 The monarch has been described, in Jersey, as the "King in right of Jersey", and in legislation as the "Sovereign of the Bailiwick of Jersey" and "Sovereign in right of the Bailiwick of Jersey".